denqiu/holistic-framework-low-frequency-noise-reverberation/README.md

 <p>This framework reflects my personal experiences and self-conducted research on LFN and reverberation, supported by available evidence, though it remains my opinion.
 It is how I make sense of overwhelming experiences and it offers adaptive solutions to manage them.</p>

 <p>However, evidence may not always be conclusive.
-My reasoning could be wrong somewhere, such as overcomplicating a problem/solution, not considering other factors that share common ground, or being open to varying interpretations that invite ambiguity and confusion.
+My reasoning could be wrong somewhere, such as overcomplicating a problem/solution, not considering other factors that share common ground, or leaving room for multiple interpretations that invite ambiguity and confusion.
 Everyone offers different perspectives and I value feedback from that.</p>

 <h2>Outline</h2>